 During the inspection process, the contractor on site will use a snake cam to locate a “clean out valve,” which is used to clean out or identify the debris that may be clogging your sewage line.
 Most valves can be found outside of the home, tucked away in the home’s sides or front lawn.
 However, with older homes, you may need to remove the toilet to access the sewer line.
 Once the entry point is located, the technician sets up the snake cam, which is connected to a reel.
 The components are also connected to an external monitor, which broadcasts what the video camera sees as it travels down the sewer line.

 When assessing the condition of your sewer lines, it is common for contractors to report that a tree root is growing on top, below, or beside your sewer line, causing breaks and shifts in water flow.
 This line break also flushes sewer water directly into the soil surrounding the root, which hydrates and encourages further growth.

 Bad sewage odors usually indicate there is a problem within a sewer or septic system.
 Most odors originate from a leak in a sewer drain line that allows waste and bad smells to seep out.
 In some cases, bad odors indicate the settling of sewage within lines that could result from a clog.
 Either way, a camera inspection will reveal what problems could exist and how to eliminate odors.

 The Home is Older Than 15 Years

 The older the home, the more critical it is you get the pipes tested.
-It isn’t uncommon for older homes to have been built with clay or concrete pipes.
-And clay and concrete pipes are more susceptible to root intrusion.
-On the other hand, we have seen brand new construction fail sewer inspections.
+It isn’t uncommon for older homes to have been built with clay or concrete pipes, and these types of sewer pipes are more susceptible to root intrusion.
+On the other hand, we have seen brand new constructions fail a home inspection of the sewer.